 4. We may be landlocked but we still have beautiful beaches!

-Head north in the summer for the Indiana Dunes on the shoreline of Lake Michigan.
+Head north in the summer for the Indiana Dunes on the shoreline of Lake Michigan – newly included as a national park.
 It’s such a large lake that you can easily pretend it’s the ocean.
 The Dunes are so much fun to explore throughout the year, though it can get quite cold on the water if you visit outside of the summer months.
 Plan accordingly with some layers.
 You’ll warm up soon enough trying to run up and down the sand dunes.

 5. Indiana is the perfect place for day trips to major cities around the Midwest USA.